sramam/thoughtful-ai-cli/README.md

 ### Features

-- Problem was reducced to it's core and solved
+- Problem was reduced to its core and solved
 - Maintains a message history of 10 messages
 - Provides summarized/formatted answers, using markdown.

 ## tl;dr

-This is the run log of a sample run.
+This is a sample run log:

 ```sh
 pnpm start